go-gitea/gitea/docs/content/doc/advanced/customizing-gitea.en-us.md

 You can now customize the template you copied in `custom/templates`, being carefully to not break the Gitea syntax.
 Any statement contained inside `{{` and `}}` are Gitea templete's syntax and shouldn't be touch, unless you know what are you doing.

+To add in custom HTML to the header or the footer of the page, in the `templates/custom` directory there are `header.tmpl` and `footer.tmpl` that can be modified.
+This is useful if you want to add in custom CSS files, or additional Javascript.

 ## Customizing gitignores, labels, licenses, locales, and readmes.

 Place your own files in corresponding sub-folder under `custom/options`.